Keflavík airport masterplan revealed

 Codenamed K64 for its location straddling the 64th parallel north, the masterplan was developed by a multidisciplinary team led by KCAP, including WSP, FELIXX, MIC-HUB, VSO Consulting, Buck Consultants International, Buro Happold, Base Design, Maurits Schaafsma, and Kanon Arkitektar.
 The team proposed an incremental strategy to steer the long-term transformation of the surrounding peninsula, creating opportunities for economic activities while strengthening local communities.

-The Gateway to Iceland traces a welcoming journey, starting from the commercial and visitor airport amenities all the way up to the Aðalgata area, a nodal point at the Reykjanesbær city entrance.
+The Gateway to Iceland traces a welcoming journey, starting from commercial and visitor airport amenities all the way up to the Aðalgata area, a nodal point at the Reykjanesbær city entrance.
 Together with the adjacent Diamond Gate logistics hub, the Aðalgata district will mix residential, community and R&D programmes.

-On the southern edge of the airport, Ásbrú is envisaged as a campus, fostering aviation activities and R&D, start-up programmes, light industries and an ambitious residential development that turns the former NATO settlement into a distinct neighbourhood.
+On the southern edge of the airport, Ásbrú is envisaged as a campus, fostering aviation activities and R&D, start-up businesses, light industries and an ambitious residential development that turns the former NATO settlement into a distinct neighbourhood.
 North of Reykjanesbær, the existing port and manufacturing infrastructure will be transformed to create a circular-economy environment comprising a construction hub and a Sustainable Aviation Fuel (SAF) facility.

 The vast landscape that currently separates the clusters will become a uniting peninsula park, through the application of a design strategy that uses afforestation to mitigate the harsh climate conditions and create space for outdoor facilities and cycling networks.